Create Low-Carbon Economy

 Scope 1 GHG Emissions

-While the production index continues to increase, the Scope 1 GHG emissions show an overall decreasing trend, even though the production index continues to increase, reaching a 53% increase in the period 1990-2021.
+Scope 1 GHG emissions show an overall decreasing trend, even though the production index continues to increase, reaching a 53% increase in the period 1990-2021

 Technological advancements in key production processes led to a notable 48% reduction in emissions between 1997 and 2013.

-This reduction was heavily driven by the reduction of process emissions by 61% during the same period, mainly due to a significant decrease of nitrous oxide (N2O) and fluorinated gases emissions.
-The decline of nitrous oxide (N2O) emissions, which has a higher global warming potential than carbon dioxide (CO2) and methane (CH4), was mainly due to technological changes in the production processes.
+This reduction was heavily driven by the reduction of process emissions (-61%), mainly due to a significant decrease of nitrous oxide (N2O) and fluorinated gases emissions.
+The decline of nitrous oxide (N2O) emissions, which has a higher global warming potential than carbon dioxide (CO2) and methane (CH2), was mainly due to technological changes in the production processes.
 Technological improvements in the production of nitric and adipic acid, for example, explain that almost 50% of the total reduction since 1990 occurred in a brief period of 3 years (2007-2010).
 For fluorinated gases, this reduction was a result of phase-out of production of fluorochemicals.
 By 2021, the two groups of GHG gases have reached a reduction of 95%.

 Despite the significant decrease in GHG emissions from 1997 to 2013, process emissions reductions have slowed down, while combustion emissions have remained stable over the past decade.
 The chemical industry is looking into the development of emerging technologies to continue on a reduction path.

-Total scope 1 GHS emissions by the EU chemical industry
+Total scope 1 GHG emissions by the EU chemical industry

-Total scope 1 emission per type of GHS by the EU27 chemical industry
+Total scope 1 emission per type of GHG by the EU27 chemical industry

 Scope 2 GHG Emissions